camunda-community-hub/camunda-8-examples/weatherinfo-pyzeebe-connectors/README.md

 * a form for the user input
 * a worker written in Python, using the [pyzeebe](https://github.com/camunda-community-hub/pyzeebe) client
 * a custom template for the worker

+This example can be used most easily in [Camunda 8 SaaS](https://console.cloud.camunda.io) with the WebModeler and Connectors provided.

+Upload the process model to the web modeler and deploy it to your cluster.
+Process instances can be started from the Web Modeler.